 (1) Port X =the MIDI output port selected by the PL.
-I setting (both or output 1 only)
+1 setting (both or output 1 only)

 (2) This is independent of the rES setting.
-But note that resets are not possible when external sync is enabled.
-In this case, MIDI Start will have the same effect as MIDI Continue.
+No resets or count-in are possible when syncing

 6. External sync - follow other devices & DAWs